frozenlib/derive-ex/doc/derive_ex.md

 ## `#[bound(T : TraitName)]`

-If a predicate is specified, it is used as is.
+If a predicate is specified, it is used as-is.

 ```rust
 use derive_ex::derive_ex;